All Episodes

 The things that stimulate the economy are being stopped.

-And that is getting regulations and obstacles out of people's way, people who run businesses, people who want to work for businesses.
+And that is getting regulations and obstacles out of people's way.

-Uh I made the point last night.
+I made the point last night.

-Somebody name for me a government program that's worked.
+Somebody named for me a government program.

 Name one that's worked.

-From the Great Society to the war on poverty.
+From the great society to the war on poverty.

 I said, see, we're not supposed to talk about failure.